TiraLabra/2021_alkukesa/_en/faq/index.md

 Generally more complex functions are not allowed as these hide non-trivial functionality.
 Ask if unsure.

-Of course all string member functions are fine in the usere interface.
+Of course all string member functions are fine in the user interface.

 ## Is using `System.arraycopy` allowed?